 Learn How to Plant Fall Bulbs

 Take the first steps to prepare for next year’s garden by planting fall bulbs.
-These simple tips and instructions will teach you how to get the most out of your bulbs for a spectacular spring and summer showing in 2013 and for many years of enjoyment to come!
+These simple tips and instructions will teach you how to get the most out of your bulbs for a spectacular spring and summer showings for many years of enjoyment to come!

 Instructions for How to Plant Fall Bulbs